raghavg97/PINN_Stan/README.md

 z = z + self.beta[:,i]* x * z # i denotes the layer index
 ```

 Please cite if you benefit from this work. [https://ieeexplore.ieee.org/document/10227556].
-Note: *DO NOT use the Arxiv preprint version* of the article, there are several inaccuracies.
+Note: **DO NOT use the Arxiv preprint version** of the article; there are several inaccuracies.

 ```
 @article{gnanasambandam2023self,